-The Carnivores and Communities program was initiated by Waterton Biosphere Reserve (WBR) in 2009 in response to increasing conflicts between large carnivores and people in southwestern Alberta.
-In this unique corner of Alberta, farmers and ranchers share the landscape with several large carnivore species – including wolves, cougars, black bears, and grizzly bears.
+Waterton Biosphere Reserve’s Carnivores and Communities Program (CACP) was initiated in 2009 in response to increasing conflicts between large carnivores and people in southwestern Alberta.
+In this unique corner of the province, farmers and ranchers share the landscape with several large carnivore species – including wolves, cougars, black bears, and grizzly bears.
 Rural communities are experiencing high rates of conflicts with large carnivores, often related to livestock, grain, and other animal feed.
 While all four large carnivore species may be involved in conflicts, the majority of conflicts in this region are attributed to wolves and grizzly bears.

 Annual reports for the AESRD/AEP grants can be found here.

 Restricting access to attractants can significantly reduce carnivore-human conflicts.
 In southwestern Alberta, the primary agricultural attractants include dead livestock (deadstock), granaries, bee yards, livestock, and calving areas.
 In order to decrease conflicts with large carnivores, the Carnivores and Communities program provides support to activities designed to remove or reduce carnivore attractants.
 Current attractant management projects are outlined below including removing dead livestock from the landscape, making grain and feed storage facilities more secure, and installing electric fencing to keep carnivores away from other attractants.